 Cynthia and Mike Beretta in 1993 before they were married, along with a family friend.
 The sign reads Bercassi Farm, the combination of Beretta and Fracassi—Cynthia's maiden name.
 This is the beginning stages of what is now the Beretta Farms.

-Josh: Let's begin with your story.
+CHIPOTLE: Let's begin with your story.
 How did Beretta Farms get started?

 Cynthia: When Mike and I met, he was a professional soccer player with a team in Toronto, and I was a student at York University studying psychology.
 So, we were the farthest thing from being farmers and neither of us really came from farming backgrounds.
 He had a convertible jeep, and we were on one of our first dates and the top was down.
 It was June and someone had just spread liquid manure on a field nearby, and the smell, as you can imagine, was not a very nice smell.
 Mike, as we’re driving by takes these big, huge whiffs of this manure and said ‘Wow, doesn’t that smell really good?’
 And I always joke that’s when I should have run the other way, but I didn’t.
 I was 21 and very young and madly in love.

-JB: That sounds romantic!
+CHIPOTLE: That sounds romantic!